Playing Piano 12 Bar Blues Chords in C

 Make sure you can play the following chords on the piano using the proper inversions (see below)

-*You will be assessed on your ability to perform live for Mr. Johnston in class:
+*You will be assessed on your ability to perform:

-- perform in the RIGHT HAND the 12 bar blues chord structure on the piano using root, 1st, and 2nd inversions to smooth out your performance.
+- perform in the RIGHT HAND ONLY the 12 bar blues chord structure on the piano using a combination of root position chords and chord inversions to smooth out your performance.

 - They should be performed using a shuffle rhythm.